 While the company continues to invest heavily in fossil fuels, Enbridge has also been one of the leaders in the Canadian energy sector’s shift toward clean energy.

 The company has placed a significant focus on solar and wind energy, with 23 wind farms and 17 solar energy operations currently operational.
-Over the past 2 decades, the company has invested over $8 billion in clean energy projects.
+Over the past two decades, the company has invested over $8 billion in clean energy projects.

 Across its existing assets and those currently in development, Enbridge estimates that it will soon be able to power close to 1 million homes with renewable energy.